School Info

 Evidence-based Interventions/Strategies

-Person(s) Responsible Principal, assistant principal, Literacy Coach, all teachers and support staff
+Person(s) Responsible Principal, Assistant Principal, Literacy Coach, all teachers and support staff

-Deadline 6/3/2025
+Deadline 6/3/2026

-Person(s) Responsible Principal, assistant principal, Literacy Coach, all teachers and support staff
+Person(s) Responsible Principal, Assistant Principal, Literacy Coach, all teachers and support staff

-Deadline 6/3/2025
+Deadline 6/3/2026

-Deadline 6/3/2025
+Deadline 6/3/2026

 Mid-Year Reflection

-Is desired progress being made to accomplish the intended outcome for this Goal by the end of the school year?
+Progress: Is desired progress being made to accomplish the intended outcome for the Area of Focus by the end of the school year?
 Yes

-Provide evidence of the implementation challenges and barriers the school encountered during the Fall semester.
-Describe the changes made to address these challenges and barriers.
+Evidence: Provide evidence of the implementation challenges the school encountered during the Fall semester.
+Describe the changes made to address these challenges.

 K-12 Comprehensive Reading Plan